EE Only Feature

 As you know, Internet traffic has risen exponentially over the past decade and shows no sign of stopping.
 With the latest and greatest devices, mobile Internet access has become the norm and is predicted to pass PC based Internet access soon.
 Because of the mobile boom, new obstacles and challenges are presented for content management.
 How will content adapt to all devices with different capabilities?
 How can your grandma’s gnarly tablet and cousin’s awesome new mobile phone request the same information from your portal?

 The Device Detection API detects the capabilities of any device making a request to your portal.
 It can also determine what mobile device or operating system was used to make a request, and then follows rules to make Liferay render pages based on the device.
 To use this feature, you first need to install the Device Recognition Provider app from Liferay Marketplace.
-Find more information on the app by following one of these links, depending on whether you use Liferay CE or EE: Device Recognition CE or Device Recognition EE.

 The Device Recognition plugin comes bundled inside the Device Recognition Provider app; it uses a device database called WURFL to determine the capabilities of your device.
 Visit the WURFL website for more information at http://wurfl.sourceforge.net/.